intel-analytics/ipex-llm/docs/docs/tutorials/fashion-mnist-yarn-spark_submit.md

 ## Run BigDL on Yarn-Cluster Mode

-For `yarn-cluster` mode, the `PYSPARK_DRIVER_PYTHON` above should not be set, the Spark driver is running in a YARN container as well and thus both the driver and executors will use the Python interpreter in `environment.tar.gz` while the archive will be uploaded to remote resources like HDFS automatically.
+For `yarn-cluster` mode, the `PYSPARK_DRIVER_PYTHON` above should not be set, and the Spark driver is running in a YARN container.
+Thus both the driver and executors will use the Python interpreter in `environment.tar.gz` while automatically uploading the archive to remote resources like `HDFS`.

 ```bash
 spark-submit-with-bigdl \